 Wanting to be liked might lead you to become a straight-up ‘yes’ person.
 And that’s how many people end up being used to work and think for other people’s successes, without even receiving the credit for it.

-YES, it is important to maintain a good relationship with your co-workers, and if you can help someone with a difficult task, go for it!
-However, if helping your co-worker (or sometimes even manager) means that you have to drop your work and ignore your own responsibilities, respectfully let them know that you might be of better help another time – in other words, it’s a ‘NO’.
+YES, it is important to maintain a good relationship with your colleagues, and if you can help someone with a difficult task, go for it!
+However, if helping your colleagues means that you have to drop your work and ignore your own responsibilities, respectfully let them know that you might be of better help another time – in other words, it’s a ‘NO’.

 The corporate workplace is full of it… individuals who feel highly threatened by your rightfully earned rise or success.
 Often times, their main goal then becomes to successfully drag you down.
 As you can’t always avoid any interactions with corporate snakes, beware of them and don’t allow them to drag you into their mentality – Don’t fight sneaky, always fight fair.